 Constructing a castle on beach sand requires attention

 Distraction is the main enemy of Attention.
-Hence we will discuss distractions here.
+To strengthen your Autistic kids attention first we need to know what are the distractions, Hence we will discuss it here.
 There can be two types of distraction

 – Intrinsic Distraction; in which the child is not focused on the task at hand due to internal factors such as boredom, lack of motivation, health issues, general physiological parameters including hunger, sleep etc.

 – Extrinsic Distraction; in which there is a rival stimulus that is competing for attention with the task at hand.

 As you can easily guess, extrinsic distraction is much easier to overcome than an intrinsic distraction.

 1. The first step is to provide a DISTRACTION FREE ENVIRONMENT!
 So what is a distraction-free environment?
 We recommend that you have a separate room for your child – smaller the better.
 A bigger room is an invitation to ‘run’.
 The child is seated on a chair (with a table in front) in a corner facing the wall away from the entrance.
 The child is now surrounded by walls in front as well as on one of the sides, the parent can sit on the other side.
 This will effectively block the child’s visual field.
 Any cupboard/shelf in the room must be closed.
 There should be no